1) What are the responsibilities of bill collectors?

 - If the customer still fails to pay the payment as per the terms of the payment, send them a final notice

-- Even after sending final notice if still there is no response from customer, try to make direct contact and ask for payment again
+- Even after sending a final notice if still there is no response from the customer, try to make direct contact and ask for payment again

 - After failing all options, if the customer still resent from payment then send a formal letter of demand.
 This could be the last option as it may spoil your relationship with the customer.